 A very important part of the work of the BHS is that done by our volunteer welfare officers.
 These officers investigate reported welfare concerns and act as an advice point for all horse owners.
 Through the work of our welfare officers, the lives of literally thousands of horses have been improved.

 The British Horse Society divides the UK into 13 regions, each of which has its own Regional Welfare Officer (RWO).
 The role of the RWO is, among other things, to oversee and co-ordinate the welfare work that goes on within their region.

 Each BHS region is divided into counties, with each county having a different number of County Welfare Representatives (CWRs).
 The number of CWRs in a county will depend upon several factors including its size, the number of horses within its boundaries and the willingness of people to volunteer for the role.
 Our highly experienced RWOs act as a constant source of guidance and support for the CWRs.
-The BHS has over 200 CWRs, which means that we have superb nationwide coverage and are usually able to respond to reported welfare concerns promptly.
+The BHS has nearly 200 CWRs, which means that we have superb nationwide coverage and are usually able to respond to reported welfare concerns promptly.

 All RWOs and CWRs are experienced horse people and are fully (and regularly) trained specifically for their welfare work by The British Horse Society.
 All officers carry an official BHS identification card – anyone who is not able to produce an identification card should not be considered as acting on behalf of the BHS.